vmlaker/hello-websocket/README.rst

    sudo cp `pwd`/systemd/*.service /usr/lib/systemd/system/

-You can now start all three services by starting the *server* (*mapper* and *recorder* are dependencies, and will start automatically):
+You can now start the two services by starting the *server* (*recorder* is a dependency, and will start automatically):
 ::

    sudo systemctl start hws-server